 If you buy a good quality iPhone case with a port cover, no dirt or other external damaging elements will enter.

 You can purchase a wallet phone case having a transparent front and ensure it includes a zip to close the phone while not in use.
 With such a cover, dust and other particles will only accumulate on top of it and not enter the port.

 It will be easier to clean the cover than do so for the charging port.
 It would be wise to use the iPhone cover every day to prevent debris entry.
-Further, when at the office or home and you’re not using the iPhone, considering putting it in a drawer or safe place.
+Further, when at the office or home and you’re not using the iPhone, consider putting it in a drawer or safe place.

 The Bottom Line

 Having an iPhone is a beautiful thing, and to some people, it’s prestigious.
 If you buy an iPhone today, the joy you’ll experience might be immense.
 Most new Apple products aren’t defective unless otherwise stated by the manufacturer.